-The Board of Finance shall consider and act upon such requests not more than fifteen (15) days after it is in receipt thereof, and shall inform the requesting agency and the Board of Selectmen in writing of its decision and the reason therefor.
+The Board of Finance shall consider and act upon such requests not more than 15 days after it is in receipt thereof, and shall inform the requesting agency and the Board of Selectmen in writing of its decision and the reason therefor.

-The Board of Finance may, in any fiscal year, without approval of the Town Meeting, provide any single requesting town agency with additional appropriations from general fund unreserved-undesignated fund balance a sum not to exceed fifty thousand dollars (\$50,000) cumulative.
-The Board of Finance may not, without approval of the Town Meeting, provide any additional appropriations from general fund unreserved-undesignated fund balance that will cause the total of additional appropriations to exceed the sum of two hundred fifty thousand dollars (\$250,000) in aggregate to all requesting agencies in any fiscal year.
+The Board of Finance may, in any fiscal year, without approval of the Town Meeting, provide any single requesting Town agency with additional appropriations from general fund unreserved-undesignated fund balance a sum not to exceed \$50,000 cumulative. [(17)]

+The Board of Finance may not, without approval of the Town Meeting, provide any additional appropriations from general fund unreserved-undesignated fund balance that will cause the total of additional appropriations to exceed the sum of \$250,000 in aggregate to all requesting agencies in any fiscal year. [(17)]

-All other additional appropriations requested by town agencies that are less than three million dollars (\$3,000,000), in accordance with this charter, shall require approval of the Town Meeting.
+All other additional appropriations requested by Town agencies that are less than \$3,000,000, in accordance with this Charter, shall require approval of the Town Meeting.
 In the event of a negative referral by the Board of Finance, said matter shall go back to the Board of Selectmen who shall vote whether to send it to the Town Meeting or remove it from the Town Meeting and submit it to a referendum.
-All additional appropriations requested by town agencies that are of three million dollars (\$3,000,000) or more shall, after public hearing, be submitted to referendum without call to Town Meeting.
+All additional appropriations requested by Town agencies that are of \$3,000,000 or more shall, after public hearing, be submitted to referendum without call to Town Meeting. (b)

-(b) If a request for an additional appropriation is made by electors of the town by verified petition pursuant to Section 3-5 of this Charter, both the Board of Selectmen and the Board of Finance shall hold public hearings and shall vote on the subject of the petition within forty-five (45) days of receipt of the verified petition.
-The public hearings may be held jointly, upon agreement of both boards.
+If a request for an additional appropriation is made by electors of the Town by verified petition pursuant to Section 3-5 of this Charter, both the Board of Selectmen and the Board of Finance shall hold public hearings and shall vote on the subject of the petition within 45 days of receipt of the verified petition.
+The public hearings may be held jointly, upon agreement of both Boards.

-If both the Board of Selectmen and the Board of Finance approve the petition, the Board of Selectmen shall call a Special Town Meeting to be held within forty-five (45) days of approval by the Board of Selectmen.
-If either or both boards vote to deny the petition or fail to act within said forty-five days of receipt of the verified petition, the Board of Selectmen shall remove the matter from the Town Meeting and submit the matter to referendum.
-Said referendum shall be held within forty-five (45) days of the denial or failure to act by either board.
+If both the Board of Selectmen and the Board of Finance approve the petition, the Board of Selectmen shall call a Special Town Meeting to be held within 45 days of approval by the Board of Selectmen.
+If either or both Boards vote to deny the petition or fail to act within said forty-five days of receipt of the verified petition, the Board of Selectmen shall remove the matter from the Town Meeting and submit the matter to referendum.
+Said referendum shall be held within 45 days of the denial or failure to act by either Board.

-(c) Capital Reserve Fund.
+Capital Reserve Fund.

-The town maintains a capital reserve fund for capital projects and nonrecurring expenditures in accordance with the General Statutes, any payment into or appropriation from the capital reserve fund shall be made only upon the recommendation of the Board of Finance and approval of the Town Meeting.
+The Town maintains a Capital Reserve Fund for capital projects and nonrecurring expenditures in accordance with the General Statutes, any payment into or appropriation from the Capital Reserve Fund shall be made only upon the recommendation of the Board of Finance and approval of the Town Meeting.

-An appropriation or transfer of unexpended capital project balances and payment into or appropriation from the capital reserve fund for capital and non recurring expenditures, requiring Town Meeting approval in accordance with this Charter, may be decreased by a Town Meeting, but may not be increased.
+An appropriation or transfer of unexpended capital project balances and payment into or appropriation from the Capital Reserve Fund for capital and nonrecurring expenditures, requiring Town Meeting approval in accordance with this Charter, may be decreased by a Town Meeting, but may not be increased.
 A Town Meeting may make no such appropriation or transfer of funds not recommended by the Board of Finance.
-The Board of Finance shall make a recommendation within five (5) days of receipt of a request from the Board of Selectmen for a recommendation.
+The Board of Finance shall make a recommendation within five days of receipt of a request from the Board of Selectmen for a recommendation.